sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 - Initial state: ![](img/model-based-testing/uml/initial_state_symbol.svg)

 For the coming examples we model a (part of a) phone.
-We start very simple with a state machines that models the phone's ability to be locked or unlocked.
+We start simple with a state machines that models the phone's ability to be locked or unlocked.

 A phone that can be either locked or unlocked has two states: locked and unlocked.
 Before all the face recognition and fingerprint sensors, you had to enter a password to unlock the phone.